jes-rod/findyourrecipe/README.md

 ## Limitations

-- The amount of results per search is limited to 100 per the Spoonacular API (the app results are limited to 50 but it can be modified)
+- The amount of results per search is limited to 100 per the Spoonacular API (the app results are limited to 50 but it can be modified).
+- The demo version uses a trial plan for the Spoonacular API so there is a daily quota to perform searches and see recipe details.
+Considering an "action" to be searching and looking at a specific recipe details, the quota would allow around 120 actions per day.

 ## API Documentation